 While not a direct search engine ranking factor, meta descriptions are vital to gaining high click-through-rates from the SERPs.

 It is a best practice to try to incorporate your primary keyword(s) within the description in a natural, non-spammy way.
 Always ask yourself, is this how a person would talk?
 If no, you might want to consider writing it more instinctive way.

 While Google can truncate your snippet, it is also recommended to try and stay below 300 characters.

-One way to test or preview a meta description is to use Portent’s handy SERP Preview Tool:
+One way to test or preview a meta description is using our handy SERP Optimization Tool: